TKattula/MIST4610Project2/README.md

 ### Question 2 Manipulations:
-For question 2, to get the results we wanted, the question was broken down into 2 visualizations.
+For question 2, to get the results we wanted, the question was better when broken down into 2 visualizations.
+For both visuals Location(State) field to was filtered to "WV" to ensure that data was only being shown for West Virginia.

+On the first visual a couple more manipulations were made:\
+First, the Stratification was filtered to include only age demographics, and second, the AGG(Chronic Disease Prevalence Score) was included in filters to ensure that only chronic diseases included in that score were included in this visual.

+The columns were Topic (ie. chronic disease) and the rows were Stratification (ie. age demographic)

+On the second visual, different manipulations were made:\
+First, the Topic field was filtered to "Cardiovascular disease" to show date for that chronic disease only.
+Next, the stratification field was set to be "Age >= 65" and all races, to get data for only those in the group we wanted to zoom in on.

+The columns were Stratification (ie. race demographic) and the rows were Topic (ie. chronic disease)

+Both visuals have the labels and colors manipulated from AVG(DataValue).

 ## Analysis and Results
 ### Question #1